1 cup (240g) heavy cream

-Put your mixing bowl and beaters…..(I use the whisk attachment on the Kitchenaid) into the freezer for a few minutes while you get everything ready.
-Pour the whipping cream into the chilled mixing bowl, begin beating on low speed gradually increasing to high speed.
-When the cream begins to thicken (approx. 1 1/2 minutes).
-Stop the mixer and add the sugar and vanilla.
-Beat on medium high speed until soft peaks form….peaks that slightly bend over.
+Chill the mixing bowl and beaters or whisk attachment in the freezer for 10 minutes.
+Pour the whipping cream, powdered sugar and vanilla into the chilled mixing bowl, begin beating on low speed gradually increasing to medium high speed.
+The cream begins to thicken (approx. 1 1/2 minutes) and soft peaks form….peaks that slightly bend over.
+Watch closely as this happens quickly.
+Do not over beat or it will turn into butter.

 You’ll want to use this as a filling rather than a frosting for stability reasons.
 I love this as a filling, paired with lemon curd in between layers of white cake.
 For chocolate cakes, I like to stir in crushed oreos for an oreo whipped cream filling.
 You will need to refrigerate, and don’t forget to pipe a buttercream dam!
 Enjoy!